Neural Projected Quantum Dynamics: a systematic study: Introduction

 \section{Introduction}

 Simulating the dynamics of a quantum system is essential for addressing various problems in material science, quantum chemistry, quantum optimal control, and for answering fundamental questions in quantum information \cite{Georgescu2014, PreskillQuantum18, Ezratty2021}.
-However, the exponential growth of the Hilbert space makes this one of the most significant challenges in computational quantum physics, with only few tools available to simulate the dynamics of large, complex systems without introducing systematic biases or relying on uncontrolled approximations.
+However, the exponential growth of the Hilbert space makes this one of the most significant challenges in computational quantum physics, with only few tools available to accurately simulate the dynamics of large, complex systems.

 To manage the exponential growth of the Hilbert space, quantum states can be encoded using efficient compression schemes \cite{Yuan2019}.
-While tensor network methods \cite{Bauls2023, Orus_Tensor_2019, schollwck2005, Feldman2022, eisert2013, werner2016}, particularly Matrix Product States \cite{cirac2021, Paeckel2019, schollwck2019, ors2014, schollwck2011}, excel in simulating large one-dimensional models with short-range interactions, extending them to higher dimensions is problematic.
+While tensor network methods \cite{Bauls2023, Orus_Tensor_2019, schollwck2005, Feldman2022, eisert2013, werner2016}, particularly Matrix Product States \cite{cirac2021, Paeckel2019, ors2014, schollwck2011}, excel in simulating large one-dimensional models with short-range interactions, extending them to higher dimensions is problematic.
 Such extensions, either rely on uncontrolled approximations \cite{Lubasch2014, Verstraete2004}, or incur in an exponential costs when encoding area-law entangled states \cite{Tagliacozzo2009}, making them poorly suited for investigating strongly correlated, higher-dimensional systems or unstructured lattices, such as those encountered in chemistry or quantum algorithms \cite{Felser2021, Silvi2019, Jaschke2018, Jaschke2018a, Evenbly2011}.

-Recently, Neural Quantum States (NQS) have garnered increasing attention as a non-linear variational encoding of the wave-function capable, in principle, of describing arbitrarily entangled states, both pure \cite{Carleo2017, Sharir2022, Deng2017, Urea2024, Passetti2023} and mixed \cite{Torlai2018_Latent,Vicentini2022_PositiveDefinite,Luo2022_AutoregOpen,Vicentini2019_Open,Eeltink2023_open}.
+Recently, Neural Quantum States (NQS) have garnered increasing attention as a non-linear variational encoding of the wave-function capable, in principle, of describing arbitrarily entangled states, both pure \cite{Carleo2017, Sharir2022, Deng2017, Urea2024, Passetti2023} and mixed \cite{Torlai2018_Latent,Vicentini2022_PositiveDefinite,Luo2022_AutoregOpen,Vicentini2019_Open,Eeltink2023_open,Reh2021}.
 This approach compresses the exponentially large wave-function into a polynomial set of parameters, with no restrictions on the geometry of the underlying system.
 The added flexibility, however, comes at a cost: unlike matrix product states whose bond dimension can be adaptively tuned via deterministic algorithms, neural network optimizations are inherently stochastic, making it hard to establish precise error bounds.